If the soul and the ego were objects we could look at, the soul would be a translucent heart beating.

 Andrés Barba’s latest release, The Right Intention (Transit Books), is delightfully obsessed with obsession.
 The collection of four novellas features a marathon runner whose marriage is falling apart, an older gay man that talks himself out of pursuing his devoted young lover, a woman struggling with anorexia, and a family waiting for a mother to die.
-Somehow, though, Barba makes these stories buoyant and beaming with intricate interiority that transforms stark alienation into something warm and familiar.
+Despite their seemingly grim subject matter, Barba makes these stories buoyant and beaming with intricate interiority that transforms stark alienation into something warm and familiar.

 In his previous book, Such Small Hands, Barba impressed readers by evocatively taking on the point of view of a young girl named Marina, who loses her parents and moves to an orphanage.
 The collective “we” is used to narrate the story.
 In The Right Intention, he continues to explore perspectives beyond his own.
 He had this to say about that process: “It´s exciting to discover things about yourself while writing about people that are supposed to be unlike you.
 When I started this book, I thought I was just writing about anorexia but then I discovered that I was also writing about myself through that story and the others.
 Isn´t it always like this?”